jelorivera08/CompanyNET/README.md

 To start the client just type this in the command line (make sure you are in the root directory of the project)

-STEPS
+STEPS TO LAUNCH APP:

-1 - npm install
-2 - npm start
+1. go to root directory
+2. type 'npm install' in the command line
+3. type 'npm start' in the command line

-then type 'http://localhost:3000/' in the browser and you are ready to go.
+4. go to 'http://localhost:3000/' in the browser